Fr0stbyteR/faust-ui/README.md

 A structure definition of the UI information provided by Faust compiler can be found in `./src/types.d.ts`.
 The parser `./src/layout/Layout.ts` analyses the raw UI object recursively, then transform each UI component into a corresponding layout class instance.
 The class adds the dimensions and methods of components in order to calculate and adjust the position and the size of them.

 ### Grid system
 The layout calculation uses `grids` as unit as components has an original width and height in `grids`.
 Once the layout is calculated, the amount of grids of each components should be fixed.
-Renderer can simply multiply these amount by a factor to change the actual relative size without recalculate their positions and demensions.
+Renderer can simply multiply these amount by a factor to change the actual relative size without recalculating their positions and dimensions.

 ### Primitives and their variations
 Faust have 3 organizational UI primitives, aka groups, a group contains other UI items that can also be groups: